nkb-tech/nkb-classification/README.md

 Objects with the `-1` fold value are ignored.
 Target columns are scpicfied in the `config` file by the `target_names` list.
 The path to the `csv` table is also provided through the `config` file.

+## Available backbone models

+1. All models from timm library.
+To get model names run timm.list_models() with optional argument pretrained=True.
+Provide exactly same model name to config.py
+2. All models from unicom library.
+List them with unicom.available_models().
+To use them, provide "unicom *model_name*" (i.e. "unicom ViT-B/32") in config.py.

 ## Run onnx export

 To enable export models to onnx or torchscript, run first: